 However, one thing they have often never been before is a Sales person.
 A lot of people forget that once you start up on your own – it’s not just your job you have to be amazing at, whether you are a specialist in IT, Chocolate Making, Hairdressing, Deep Sea Diving, Singing, Teaching, Joinery – you now have to also become great at Marketing, PR and Sales.
 This can be a massive shock to the system.

 So what direction do we usually steer them in?

 It’s a well known fact that people like doing business with people – which is great news for the friendly freelancers, as it means their services might be chosen over a faceless, larger corporation.
 But your face is important – get it out there.

-Networking (especially if you live in a city like Aberdeen – which has a ‘everyone knows everyone’ mentality) can get your name (and face) out there and can introduce you to some essential contacts for the future.
+Networking can get your name (and face) out there and can introduce you to some essential contacts for the future.
 Never forget to just be yourself, don’t be afraid to engage and chat with strangers – they are simply friends you haven’t met.
 Listen and talk in the correct proportions and make an effort to learn about other business people – knowing how you can help them and they can help you is a great resource.
 You wouldn’t go on a date with someone that spent an hour talking about their best feature – engaging in Business Networking is the same.

 BNI, Aberdeen Business Network, Grampian Chamber of Commerce, Business Network Scotland, and for the ladies… Scottish Women Into Business, and Connect925 – are some of our recommended international and local networking groups.